Do you like this final border? I can't decide. Please give me your honest opinion. I realize I am missing two borders!

 Need to go finish dinner.
 Yummy special chicken with orzo.
 The sauce the chicken is cook in is made with cream of chicken soup, mayo, sour cream, white wine, and grated cheddar cheese.
 It is one of my favorites.
 Hopefully it will be done soon!

+I sat down and finished binding the second bright quilt and put labels onto both of them.
+Yeah - 2 out of 4 done.
+Gathered everything up and headed out to run errands - without the kids!!!!!!
+Peace!
+I dropped off the pillow.
+Wanted it out of my hands as soon as possible.
+She loved it - thankfully!
+I was worried she would think I ruined her little remembrance of her daughters' childhoods.
+But she thought it was great!
+She paid me nicely and is insisting on taking me out to lunch next week.
 Then I dropped off the two finished quilts at the sewing center and bought a little more red fabric for the binding on the third bright quilt.
 I also bought some batting.
 Speaking of the acceptable B's, me and my mom had a funny conversation about them the other day.
 I was saying that I was going to have to take Nines to the Stitcher's Garden in Franklin, Tennessee when we have our mini-retreat in June for our b-days.
 We are meeting at my mom's for a few days of sewing, shopping, eating, and gabbing.
 My mom has volunteered to watch the kids.
 Nina is still debating which of hers will make the trip.
 Anyway, if any of you have ever been to the Stitcher's Garden, you will be able to back me up when I say it is overwhelming.
 Fabric piled everywhere - barely enough room to pass in the aisles.
 But the staff seems to know exactly where to find anything you may want.
 I was saying that I didn't know if I would be able to go there and stick to my no-buy resolution.
 My mom said she would be shocked if I made it that long.
 Thanks for the vote of confidence!
 Then it hit me - B's are free purchases, right?
 Batting, backing, backgrounds, borders.
 This little retreat will be for our birthdays.
 Surely a Birthday fling is a freebie, right?
 OK, somebody agree with me please !
 Come on!
 Birthday starts with B!
 If I make it all the way to June without buying anything, I may have to take a mini-retreat from my resolution!
 Especially if I get birthday money!!!

 Nina always laughs at me when we have one of these girl's day out, because I tend to over plan them.
 Nina just sits back and relaxes because she knows I have googled everything, Mapquested it all, and have the day all planned out.
 One time I even googled quilt stores for Nines when she was going on a family vacation in north Georgia.
 I just figure why spend our day wandering around a strange town, getting lost, when we could look up a map, get to the stores quicker and have more time to shop!
 I have already started looking for "THE BEST CHINESE BUFFET IN NASHVILLE" for us to eat at in June.
 Chinese food or a nice little tea room with yummy chicken salad sandwiches is always a requirement for a girl's day out.